When it comes to L&D budgets, the biggest question from business leaders is, “How are we going to measure impact?”

-It’s such an easy question for clients to ask and, on the surface, is a smart one.
+It’s such an easy question for stakeholders to ask and, on the surface, is a smart one.

-Particularly in today’s climate, buyers are seeking as much certainty as possible.
+Particularly in today’s climate, leadership teams are seeking as much certainty as possible.

 How do you feel about your current answer?

-If you’re like most of the consultants we speak with, clarity on the “how” of impact measurement is a bit of a tap dance to answer; usually including examples of past success and testimonials.
+If you’re like most of the L&D professionals we speak with, clarity on the “how” of impact measurement is a bit of a tap dance to answer; usually including examples of past success and testimonials.

 Which leads to a bit of an awkward conversation.

 In the face of this challenging question from business leaders, I find it helpful to use the Kirkpatrick-Phillips model as a backdrop for finding a SHARED understanding of how impact will be measured on this program, for this client.

 There are five levels to the model, each with a different question to answer in order to “measure impact”: